 Self-understanding and self-acceptance as the basis of a professional's ability to understand and value others.
 Gaining knowledge of self and communication theories and skills.
+This course will satisfy requirements for EDAS 116.

 ELCC 215-3 (BC=3) (3-0) 15 weeks Program Planning II